 Extra lenses, filters, and film are kept in a hard plastic waterproof (Pelican) case that I only open on shore.
 I also carry silica gel, a desiccant that I keep in double zip-locked bags.
 If moisture gets on the camera or in the dry bag, I open the ziplocks and let the desiccant dry things out.
 The drying power of the silica gel can be renewed by putting it in an oven at low temperature for a hour.
 It can also be rejuvenated with a camp stove if you really need it in the field.
 When the gel turns color from pink to blue it’s good to go again.
 I’ve tried using a microwave to rejuvenate gel, but it drives the water out so fast it explodes the gel granules, so I only do that in a pinch.

 A big problem for me is keeping my hands dry.
-I do a lot of open ocean paddling, where waves and ocean swell mean your hands frequently enter the water.
+I do open ocean paddling, where waves and ocean swell mean your hands frequently enter the water.
 Often they end up looking like prunes.
 If you grip the paddle with your hands close together to keep them out of the water, it can result in injury.
-One solution is to wear latex (dish washing) gloves.
-I just remove them to take a picture.
-I also keep a cotton bandanna under my hat, and another one in the camera bag.
+One solution is to wear latex (dish washing) gloves, and remove them to take a picture.
+I sometimes keep a cotton bandanna under my hat, and always another one in the camera bag.
 I use them to dry my hands, and to wipe off the camera.
 If the bandana in the camera bag gets damp, I put it below deck, and rinse and dry it out when in camp.
-On windy days or in really rough seas, I usually stop photographing, and concentrate on paddling.
+On windy days or in rough seas, I stop photographing, and concentrate on paddling.

 I’m always looking for new solutions to these problems.
 If you’d like to share yours, send me an email at: gluhm@garyluhm.net.